-- 84. Like FHFA, Treasury was in possession of information showing that the Companies would soon generate substantial profits, thus making it inevitable that they would release their deferred tax asset valuation allowances.
-In November 2011, Treasury consultant Grant Thornton prepared projections based on September 2011 data reporting combined profits of over \$20 billion in 2014, with annual profits then gradually declining to a long-term figure of about \$13.5 billion.
-Profits of this magnitude necessarily would have led to the reversal of the valuation allowances.
-And Treasury took notice.
-Hand-written notes on a Grant Thornton document produced by Treasury displaying Freddie's results through the first quarter of 2012 anticipate that Freddie could release its valuation allowance "probably [in] 2013, 2014."
-And the agenda for a meeting indicates that by May 2012 Treasury and Grant Thornton were discussing "[r]eturning the deferred tax asset to the GSE balance sheets." - 85.
-The manager of Grant Thornton's valuation services to Treasury, Anne Eberhardt, admitted in a deposition in the CFC case that the projections based on September 2011 data were no longer valid 11 months later, and Fannie's CFO, Susan McFarland, has testified that it was particularly important to have fresh financial forecasts at that time.
-Mr. Ugoletti and Ms. Eberhardt likewise have testified to the importance of using up-to-date financial information, and Mr. DeMarco testified that FHFA as conservator was "constantly responding to a changing economic environment."
+82. The manager of Grant Thornton's valuation services to Treasury, Anne Eberhardt, admitted in a deposition that the projections based on September 2011 data were no longer valid 11 months later, and Fannie's CFO, Susan McFarland, has testified that it was particularly important to have fresh financial forecasts at that time.
+Mr. Ugoletti and Ms. Eberhardt also have testified to the importance of using up-to-date financial information, and Mr. DeMarco testified that FHFA as conservator was "constantly responding to a changing economic environment."
 And as Mr. DeMarco also testified, one change that took place between September 2011 and mid-August 2012 "was strengthening in the housing market."
 Thus, by August 2012, it was apparent that the outdated Grant Thornton projections drastically underestimated Fannie's and Freddie's earning capacity.
 (Mr. Ugoletti also has admitted that FHFA's own projections consistently were overly pessimistic leading up to August 2012.)
-Treasury and FHFA knew this, and they knew that reversal of the deferred tax asset valuation allowances was mandated by applicable accounting rules and was imminent.
-As previously detailed, this fact came into sharp focus on August 9, 2012, when Under Secretary Miller and other senior Treasury officials had meetings with the senior executives of both Fannie and Freddie.
-During the meeting with Fannie's management, Treasury was presented with ten-year projections substantially similar to those that Fannie had previously shared with FHFA, showing the Company earning an average of more than \$11 billion per year from 2012 through 2022 and having over \$116 billion left of Treasury's funding commitment at the end of that time period.
+Treasury and FHFA knew this, and they knew that reversal of the deferred tax asset valuation allowances was imminent.
+This fact came into sharp focus on August 9, 2012.
+On that date, Under Secretary of the Treasury for Domestic Finance Mary Miller and other senior Treasury officials had meetings with the senior executives of both Fannie and Freddie.
+During the meeting with Fannie's management, Treasury was presented with projections showing the Company earning an average of more than \$11 billion per year from 2012 through 2022 and having over \$116 billion left of Treasury's funding commitment at the end of that time period.
 Those projections are reproduced below: